 We are a web-based education company helping career-focused individuals improve their business communication skills.
 We teach managers, supervisors, HR professionals, and administrators on how to successfully mentor employees and reduce costs of daily operations.
 We create and deliver Internet-based teaching courses and presentations.
 We require a technical writer to finish our future courses for next semester.

-In your response, make sure you addresses all of the employer’s needs.
+In your response, make sure you address the employer’s needs.
 You might respond like this:

 I had the pleasure to review your current lesson plans at your website.
 It’s evident that you offer plenty of value to businesses and organizations that use your services and products.
 As a former high school teacher and curriculum writer for my local school district, I have a passion for teaching and would love to work on your project.